 - 8 ounces salted butter, melted

-- 6 sheets phyllo dough, defrosted
+- 6 full sheets phyllo dough, defrosted

 Preheat oven to 375 degrees